yashhere/tufte.yashagarwal.in/content/posts/2018-01-24-arch-linux-installation-part-1.md

 ###   0. Check your network connection

 If you are behind a captive portal, use `links` to open browser and login into your network.
 For WiFi connections, use `wifi-menu`.
 LAN connections should not require any setup.
-The boot environment should automatically detect any wired network.
+The boot environment should automatically detect any wired connections.
 After connecting, test your connection by pinging any website:
 ```bash
 ping -c 5 google.com
 ```